Vitalinsh/Fruit-recognizer-application/README.md

 Dataset - "Fruits 360 dataset" from kaggle: https://www.kaggle.com/moltean/fruits

-To run server and classificator you need:
+There are 2 ways to run server and classificator:

-1. Windows OS
+1. Without using Docker:

-2. Install python 3.6 interpreter
+	1. Install python 3.6 interpreter

-3. Install all packages from requirements.txt
+	2. Install all packages from requirements.txt
-To do this use command in command line:
-	pip install -r requirements.txt
+		To do this use command in command line: pip install -r requirements.txt

-4. Run server.py file to start the server
+	3. Run server.py file to start the server

-5. Run testClient.py file to check the work of classificator.
+	4. Run send_picture_for_checking.py script to check the work of classificator.
 It send picture to server and print classification result.

+2. Using Docker:
+	1. From /root directory run command to build Docker image: sudo docker build -t recognitron
+	2. From /root directory run command to run Docker image in a container: sudo docker run -d -p 4000:80 recognitron

 To create Android Debug APK: